-On their own, cross-linked unsaturated polyester and vinyl ester resins have limited structural integrity, so they are often combined with fiberglass or mineral fillers before cross-linking to enhance their mechanical strength.
-Resins combined with fiberglass are referred to as fiberglass-reinforced plastic (FRP).
-Both lightweight and durable, FRP composites are consumed primarily by the construction, marine and land transportation industries, although they ﬁnd use in a variety of other applications.
-Nonreinforced cross-linked unsaturated polyester resin is used to make cultured marble and solid surface countertops, gel coats, automotive repair putty and ﬁller, and other items such as bowling balls and buttons (especially in China).
+Unsaturated polyester resin is the most important polymer for production of composite materials, mainly glass fiber–reinforced plastics (FRP), but also for casting resins (nonreinforced).
+FRP composites are consumed primarily by the construction, marine, and land transportation industries, although they ﬁnd use in a variety of other applications.
+Nonreinforced cross-linked unsaturated polyester resin is used to make cultured marble and solid-surface countertops, gel coats, automotive repair putty and ﬁller, and other items such as bowling balls and buttons (especially in China).
 Mergers, acquisitions, and plant closures continue to change the unsaturated polyester resin industry landscape.

 The following pie chart shows world consumption of unsaturated polyester resins:

-The world market is consolidating and shifting to China, India and other Asian countries (excluding Japan, the Republic of Korea, and Taiwan).
-The market is at continued high risk for consolidation of some regional producers to increase the number of global players.
+- The market is at continued high risk for consolidation of some regional producers to increase the number of global players.
 Selected plant closures will continue in all regions

 The recycling potential for unsaturated polyester is poor.
 The automotive industry, for one, is trying to reduce the number of polymers and use mainly unreinforced thermoplastics that can be more readily recycled.
 In Europe, the Waste Management Regulation of 2006 required automobiles (with widespread composite use) to be 95% reusable and recyclable by average weight per car starting in 2015.
-In Japan, recycling of used products (waste) is the key issue allowing the expansion of unsaturated polyester resin markets.
+In Japan, recycling of used products (wastes) is the key issue allowing the expansion of unsaturated polyester resin markets.
 Research and development continues in this area including recycling methods and use of recycled materials.